Orillusion/orillusion-web/docs/api/classes/Transform.md

 • `get` **localRotQuat**(): [`Quaternion`](Quaternion.md)

-The transformation property of the object relative to the parent, stored in the form of a quaternion
+The transformation property of the object relative to the parent, stored in the from of a quaternion

 #### Returns